randyrossi/vicii-kawari/README.md

 # Cartridges that use DOT clock pin (pin 6)

-Any cartridge that uses the DOT clock signal on pin 6 will likely not function with VIC-II Kawari.
-This is because VIC-II Kawari bypasses the motherboard's clock circuit.
-The signal that reaches pin 6 of the cartridge port comes from that circuit.
-It will therefore be out of sync/phase with the clock that is driving the CPU and data on the bus.
-I'm not aware of any specific cartridges that use this pin but if there are any, they would be specialty cartridges (like SuperCPU, REU, etc).
-As cartridges that do not function are discovered, they will be added to a list here.
+A cartridge that uses the DOT clock signal on pin 6 may not work when the clock source is set to the on-board oscillator.
+The signal that reaches pin 6 of the cartridge port comes from the motherboard clock circuit and will likely be out of phase/sync with the clock generated by the on-board oscillator.
+In this case, you can configure your Kawari to use the motherboard's 'native' clock instead of the on-board oscillator.
+Note, however, that only the machine's 'native' video standard will work with such a cartridge.
+I'm not aware of any cartridges

 # Function Lock Jumpers